Mandatory and Zero Waste Planning

 AB 1826 (Chesbro, 2014) mandates threshold amounts in relation to the amount of organic waste generated per week from businesses from 2016 to 2018, while the current commercial solid waste collection system under AB 341 (Chesbro, 2011) is based upon the amount of solid waste that is generated per week.

-Mandatory Recycling and Organics Plans (AB 1826/SB 1383)
+Mandatory Recycling and Organics Plans (SB 1383/ AB 1826)

 The Regulatory landscape can move rapidly in California and Edgar & Associates stays up to date to ensure our clients are well ahead of all state-wide demands.
-We have been completing Plans which are responsive to the requirements of AB 1826, as well as several other organics and recycling regulations that have been passed in recent years.
+We have been completing Plans which are responsive to the requirements of SB 1383 and AB 1826, as well as several other organics and recycling regulations that have been passed in recent years.
 Our Plans ensure clients have complete and responsive programs to report to the State, as well as set our clients up to successfully meet the diversion goals as laid out by the State.
 This includes:

 AB 876 (Organics Management Infrastructure Planning) 15-year capacity plans